Home » Hawaii Travel Tips » Best Things to Do » 27 Incredible Things to do in Lihue, Kauai

 Aerial view of Manawaiopuna Falls and landscape of Kauai from a helicopter flight.

 Soar over Mt.
-Waialeale, Waiapuna Waterfalls, Waimea Canyon, and Jurassic Falls, and be in awe of the emerald spires of Na Pali Coast to get an unforgettable perspective you’ll love!
+Waialeale, Waiapuna Waterfalls, Waimea Canyon, and Jurassic Falls.
+You’ll be in awe of the emerald spires of Na Pali Coast from an unforgettable perspective that few people get to experience!

-This 50-minute flight with two-way radio communication and viewing glass is perfect for those who want more than just a look around or a gift that will last them forever.
+This 50-minute flight with two-way radio communication and viewing glass is perfect for those who want more than just a look around.
+It also makes a great gift with memories that will last forever.
 Check latest rates and more information.

 3. Check Out an Independent Toy Shop